Standard conjectures for abelian fourfolds: Exotic classes

-Putting these relations together we have $\alpha^2 =q^2/\beta^2= \bar{\alpha}^2.$ This equality gives a contradiction by applying (\ref{eq:2n}) to $I$ for $n=2$. \end{proof}
+Putting these relations together we have $\alpha^2 =q^2/\beta^2.$ This equality gives a contradiction by applying (\ref{eq:2n}) to $I$ for $n=2$. \end{proof}

 \begin{lemma} Under the Assumption \ref{assumassum}, the dimension of the space of exotic classes is zero, two or four.
-More precisely, the exotic subsets are either zero, two or four.
+More precisely, there are either zero, two or four exotic subsets.
 In case they are two, they are complex conjugate to each other.
 In case they are four, they are of the form $I,\bar{I}, J, \bar{J}$, with $I\cap J$ of cardinality three. \end{lemma} \begin{proof} The statement on exotic classes is implied by the statement on exotic subsets.
-Indeed, the dimension of the space of exotic classes is even (Lemma \ref{lemmaeven}) and it is at most the number of exotic subsets (Remark \ref{completare}).
+Indeed, the dimension of the space of exotic classes is even (Lemma \ref{lemmaeven} together with the relation (\ref{eq:uguale}) in Remark \ref{remarkuguale}) and it is at most the number of exotic subsets (Remark \ref{completare}).

 Let us now show the statement on exotic subsets.
 We have already pointed out in the proof of Lemma \ref{lemmaeven} that complex conjugation acts without fixed points on the exotic subsets.
 Suppose now that there are at least four such subsets, call them $I,\bar{I}, J, \bar{J}$.
 Then one subset among $J$ and $\bar{J}$ intersects $I$ in at least two elements.
 Without loss of generality we suppose it is $J$.
 Then by Lemma \ref{lemmanotwo}, $I\cap J$ must be of cardinality three.